Tresquel/Stios/README.md

 # Stios
 This is a little program im doing when im bored.
-Dont expect something special or magical or sum shit
+**For now its only for Windows.**
 # Instructions
 **Requirements**
   - Python 3.8.2 or later (tho I think older versions from 3 onwards should work)